Computationally efficient inference for latent position network models: Experiments

 \section{Experiments}

-In this section we propose two simulation studies to characterise the bias introduced by our approximation, and to gauge the gain in computing time achieved.
-We consider a LPM characterised by two global parameters $\boldsymbol{\psi} = \left( \beta,\theta \right)$ which determine the edge probabilities as follows:
+In this section we propose three simulation studies to characterise the bias introduced by our approximation, and to gauge the gain in computing time achieved.
+We consider an LPM characterised by two global parameters $\boldsymbol{\psi} = \left( \beta,\theta \right)$ which determine the edge probabilities as follows:

 Here, $\beta\in \mathbb{R}$, $\theta\in \mathbb{R}$, and $d$ denotes the Euclidean distance between the two latent positions.